Australia is supplying renewable energy equipment

 Biochar & heat engine: Capricorn Power

-Melbourne based Capricorn Power is building its first commercial heat engine.
+Melbourne-based Capricorn Power is building its first commercial heat engine.
 This engine can use various waste heat sources to drive pistons and generate electricity.
 It fits into a 20-foot shipping container, does not use water or chemicals, and produces no emissions.

 Capricorn will combine a heat engine with a biochar-maker.
 The biochar-maker will supply heat by decomposing clean organic waste in a low-oxygen environment, producing biochar and heat.
 The heat engine will then use the heat to generate electricity.